YOU'RE WEARING THAT? Understanding Mothers and Daughters in Conversation

 FOREIGN EDITIONS:

-Arabic: Obeikan Research & Development, Brazil: Elsevier, Czech Republic: Zoner Press, Denmark: Akademisk Forlag, Germany: Random House, Greece: Enalios, Holland: Prometheus; Bert Bakker, Israel: Triwaks, Italy: Frassinelli, Korea: Wisdomhouse Mediagroup, Poland: Gdanskie Wydawnictwo, Spain: RBA Libros, Sweden: Optimal Forlag
+Arabic: Obeikan Research & Development, Brazil: Elsevier, Czech Republic: Zoner Press, Denmark: Akademisk Forlag, Germany: Random House, Greece: Enalios, Holland: Prometheus, Israel: Triwaks, Italy: Frassinelli, Korea: Wisdomhouse Mediagroup, Poland: Gdanskie Wydawnictwo, Spain: RBA Libros, Sweden: Optimal Forlag